-

 SECTION 5.11 AD HOC COMMITTEES

-5.11.1 The Board of Trustees may commission any ad hoc committee(s) for specific purposes.
+5.11.1 The Board of Trustees may commission any ad hoc committee(s) for specific purposes

 5.11.2 Any such committee shall consist of a minimum of three individuals.

-5.11.2 Any such committee shall be provided with a written mandate clearly outlining the scope of tasks,
+5.11.3 Any such committee shall be provided with a written mandate clearly outlining the scope of tasks, objectives, and deliverables.
+The term of duration of the

-objectives, and deliverables.
-The term of duration of the committee shall also be specified in the
+committee shall also be specified in the written mandate.

-address such issues must have adequate knowledge of Quran and Sunnah, and be well versed in
+5.11.4 In cases involving potential un-Islamic activities, members of any ad-hoc committee assembled to address such issues must have adequate knowledge of Quran and Sunnah, and be well versed in Islamic teachings.
+At least one of the members must be from the Religious Affairs Committee.

 5.11.5 All ad-hoc committees shall make their recommendation to the Board of Trustees.
-The Board
+The Board of Trustees will then consider the recommendations and act on them accordingly.

-ARTICLE VI - MEETINGS
+ARTICLE VI

 SECTION 6.1 ANNUAL MEETING

 6.1.1 The annual meeting of the Members of IFN shall be held in the fourth quarter of each calendar year.
+The Board of Trustees and the Executive Committee will make a good faith effort to select a date that will maximize attendance of the General Body at the annual meeting.

-6.1.2 The Secretary of the Board of Trustees, with assistance from the Secretary of the
+6.1.2 The Secretary of the Board of Trustees, with assistance from the Secretary of the Executive Committee, shall send out a notice to all Members, as defined in

-date, time, and place of the meeting, at least two (2) weeks in advance of the annual meeting.
+Section 3.2, detailing the date, time, and place of the meeting, at least two (2)

 6.1.3 The agenda of the Annual meeting shall include: